digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 ### Management of digital content and metadata

-The following will all require a user management layer on the Storage API that's running above Fedora.
+The following will all require a user management layer on the Storage API that is running above Fedora.
 This will use OAuth2 to protect API operations, with different roles with different permissions.

 The issuing of API tokens to applications with roles, or applications acting on behalf of users with roles, still needs to be designed; we assume that the source of user identity is the University's [...]